 The HIVE (Hybrid Incubator for Visionary Entrepreneurs), delivered in partnership by the Office of the Provost and Career Services, is designed to give CalArts students and alumni access to business and design thinking skills, while allowing them to work on an innovative business, product, or enterprise idea.
-The workshop offerings and various events will help prepare participants for a pitch competition in April 2017, where winners will be awarded a stipend and resources to further develop their idea.

 The Advisory Committee is designed to provide sound and holistic feedback to organizers of the HIVE program.
 External members are made up of CalArts Board of Trustee members, alumni, and prominent entrepreneurs while internal committee members include faculty and career advisors within various programs at CalArts.